FariaSamanta/SHANA/README.md

 📌 How Code Works (Overview)
-Your eye-tracking cursor with blink click system works in these steps:
+My eye-tracking cursor with blink click system works in these steps:
 Captures video from your webcam.
 Detects your face and eyes using Dlib's face landmark predictor.
 Finds your eye positions and calculates an average position.